 Eric’s daughter was born three months premature, weighing just 500grams (1.1lbs) and was in hospital, fighting for survival among drip lines and tubes for many weeks.
 Although nurses encouraged him to hold her hand, he was too frightened he might hurt her accidentally, through his lack of eyesight, and he held back.
 This led to feelings of isolation, anxiety and his self-esteem and confidence plummeted.

-Taking the decision to seek support from Guide Dogs WA was a turning point for Eric – and he has not looked back since.
+Taking the decision to apply for a Guide Dog from Guide Dogs WA was a turning point for Eric – and he has not looked back since.

 “When people see me with Sundae, they know that I’m blind.
 She takes some of the pressure off me which helps me relax more when I’m out and about.
 She takes away my anxiety.
 Makes everything easier for me.”